utap2/utap2/docs/rst/installation.rst

 If the server supports LSF or PBS cluster, it is recommended to run UTAP pipelines on the cluster in order to improve computational efficiency.
 Otherwise, if the server does not support LSF cluster, the UTAP pipelines will need to be executed locally.

-The host server and/or each compute node in the relevant queue(s) requires ~40GB of RAM memory and ~25 GB available in temp folder (the default temp directory is /tmp but it can be modified with SINGULARITY_TMP_DIR in optional_parameters file below).
+The host server and/or each compute node in the relevant queue(s) requires ~40GB of RAM memory.

 The server requires the following:
 Singularity version > 3.10.4

-A user defined as “USER” (see below)  with “Fakeroot” privileges is required for building singularity image with singularity definition file, if you can’t acquire fakeroot privileges, an installation using sandbox container is possible, please see the bellow section “UTAP sandbox installation”.

-The “USER” must have full permissions to HOST_MOUNT folder (see below) and to singularity commands.
+The “USER” (see optional_parameters.conf file below) must have full permissions to "HOST_MOUNT" folder (see required_parameters.conf file below) and to singularity commands.
 If the application is run on cluster, the user is also required to have permissions to run cluster command

+UTAP can be installed as an instance container or as a sandbox container.
+If "USER"  has “Fakeroot” privileges and ~35 GB are available in the server temp directory (the default temp directory is /tmp but it can be modified with SINGULARITY_TMP_DIR in optional_parameters.conf file below) or in "HOST_MOUNT" directory
+and corresponding directory is not mounted as gpfs or nfs mount, then UTAP will be installed as instance container. otherwise, sandbox container will be installed.

 The "USER" should then do the following: